gvwilson/sensibleadventures/nardica/outline.md

         *   And coalers headed up to Rothera, and then in convoy westwards and then north to Australia
     *   Aunt Naggie makes curry for the high table every night, using up her stock of special curry leaves (always one in the middle of the bowl, but not for eating)
     *   And she always insists on clearing those plates and dumping that garbage
-    *   A scene with Slack: awkward teenage romance, he's self-conscious because of his buddies, talk about the mission turns to talk of politics, they fight
+    *   A scene with Honesty: awkward teenage romance, he's self-conscious because of his buddies, talk about the mission turns to talk of politics, they fight

 8. Newcastle
     *   They reach Newcastle